junghyunJJ/junghyunJJ.github.io/_pages/about.md

 I also was a postdoctoral scholar in
 [Dr. Nicholas Mancuso's lab](https://www.mancusolab.com/) at [Keck School of Medicine USC](https://www.keckmedicine.org/) and [Dr. Serghei Mangul's lab](https://mangul-lab-usc.github.io/) at [USC School of Pharmacy](https://pharmacyschool.usc.edu/).
 My work aimed to
  - Develop a novel statistical method using Variational Bayesian methods.
- - Perform integrative analysis using GWAS with molecular QTL (molQTL) data for TWAS analysis
+ - Perform integrative analysis using Transcriptome wide association study (TWAS) analysis
- - Analyze GWAS and WES data related to COVID-19 and the benchmarking study for HLA callers.
+ - Analyze GWAS and WES data related to COVID-19 and the benchmarking study for Human leukocyte antigens (HLA) callers.

 Please feel free to contact me through [email](mailto:junghyun.jung@cshs.org) if you have any questions.